nashrahhaque/dsa-compliance-dbt/README.md

 - **Marts** are the tables that stakeholders actually query.
 They join intermediate models together into denormalized, self-explanatory tables designed for specific
   audiences: legal teams, policy leads, dashboards.

-This separation means that when source data changes, only the affected layer needs to be updated.
-Every transformation is independently testable.

 ---